11 Super-Smart Hacks to Never Forget a Bill Payment

 - Which bank account, debit, or credit card will fund the payment?

-Again, be warned that automatic payments risk overdrawing your bank account if you lack the funds to cover the bill.
+Remember, automatic payments risk overdrawing your bank account if you lack the funds to cover the bill.
 One way to combat this is to set the automatic payment to withdraw only the minimum amount due and pay the rest manually.
-Another option is to schedule the payment for the day your paycheck usually deposits to your account.
+Another option is to schedule the payment for the day your paycheck usually is deposited to your account.
 This will help to avoid withdrawing payments when your account is low.

 A calendar with due dates is another option that can supplement or take the place of recurring online bill payments.

 Make it a habit to refer to your calendar frequently to ensure you don’t miss an upcoming due date.
-And the most satisfying part?
-Crossing off each successfully paid bill as the month progresses.
+Many people find it satisfying to cross off each successfully paid bill as the month progresses.

 In this digital age, why not rely on an app to track your due dates and payments?
 Set up the app and then receive alerts about upcoming payments.
-There are endless options to choose from, but here are a few apps to check out.
+There are endless options available.
+Select one that suits your needs.

 Did you know certain companies provide bill payment text reminders?
 This opt-in service can add another layer of protection against missing a payment.

-“Ask your provider, whether it’s your cell phone bill or your car insurance, if they have text reminders,” says Noa Hoffman, CFP, director of editorial and community engagement at the Singleton Foundation.
+“Ask your provider, whether it’s your cell phone bill or your car insurance, if they have text reminders,” says Noa Hoffman, a Certified Financial Planner.

 “For example, Verizon has an opt-in that texts you with enough notice before the billing date to remind you when and how much will be charged,” Hoffman says.